ecoyield-io/docs/tokenomics/ecoyield-lp-tokens.md

 - Scalability; As EcoYield expands globally, LP vaults multiply, compounding total value locked (TVL) and protocol growth.

-✨ The Result: LP tokens transform AI compute and renewable energy infrastructure into digital, yield-bearing assets; giving investors exposure to one of the fastest-growing industries, with stable, transparent on-chain returns.
+LP tokens transform AI compute and renewable energy infrastructure into digital, yield-bearing assets; giving investors exposure to one of the fastest-growing industries, with stable, transparent on-chain returns.